rabstolaf/bwsys/02_configuring-the-headnode.md

 First we configure our machine to access the St. Olaf LDAP server to login to our machine using our St. Olaf credentials.
 Then we synchronize time on our machine using NTP.
 After that, we modify the `/etc/sudoers.tmp` file to allow `sudo` permissions for a group.
+We create a SHA key to enable passwordless ssh on our machine and change the hosts file to add our worker nodes.
+After that, we activate our second network interface and configure it to have a static ip address.

 Be sure to have completed [*Installing Ubuntu*](01_installing-ubuntu.md) before proceeding with this document.